FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationExportImport.md

 ## Export and import Internal CA files

-For <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> 5.0 and later, the Internal CA certificate is exported with system export and with account export.
+For {{< SecureTransport/componentshortname  >}} 5.0 and later, the Internal CA certificate is exported with system export and with account export.
 In both cases, the private key for the CA is not exported.
 You cannot use an imported Internal CA to sign additional certificates without the correct private key.
 To preserve the Internal CA private key, configure server export and import to include the private key.
 Perform the following procedures before you export the system configuration files.
 For more information on exporting and importing accounts, see <a href="../../../c_st_advancedaccountadministration/c_st_accountimportandexport#Advanced_Accounts_2036285406_1153799" class="MCXref xref">Account export and import</a>.
 For more information about exporting and importing the Internal CA, see <a href="../../../c_st_setup/c_st_certificates/t_st_internalca#top" class="MCXref xref">Manage the internal CA</a>.

 ### Export the Internal CA with the private key